Bira/octopus-carnival/_drafts/condensing-hells-rebels-01.md

 I've seen blog posts in the past "condensing" these adventure paths by removing all the filler and making them as direct as possible.
-This is very useful when you're running them in a different system like GURPS Dungeon Fantasy, where XP comes exclusively from fulfilling goals instead of from fights.
+This is very useful when you're running them in a different system like GURPS Dungeon Fantasy, where characters start out powerful and don't necessarily gain XP from fights.
 It's also excellent when you're using the native system with milestone advancement instead of a XP tally.
 That way you just advance the PCs to the proper level at the right times, so it doesn't matter if you take the filler out.

 In this post, I'll try to do this with with the first volume of Hell's Rebels, the one with the ridiculous title of "In Hell's Bright Shadow".